Let’s be honest. Creating your wedding guest list is likely to come hand in hand with some serious stress!

 Is it okay to create a backup list and send a second round of invitations?

-It might feel awkward, but creating a seperate A and B-list is actually very common.
+It might feel awkward, but creating a separate A and B-list is actually very common.
 Essentially, your A-list (non-negotiable guests) receive the first round of invitations, with your B-list (guests you’d love to include if space allows) receiving the second round, pending RSVPs.

 To prevent any feelings getting hurt, prepare to send your A and B-list invitations well in advance.
 Let’s be honest, a last-minute text message the week before the wedding is going to be a tad obvious!